 - Ignoring or disregarding the wrong done.

-But forgiveness is freedom.
-Holding on to unforgiveness takes a heavy toll on your emotions, mental state, physical well-being and spiritual life, but forgiveness penetrates those areas of darkness and despair with light and hope.
+Forgiveness is freedom.
+Holding on to unforgiveness takes a heavy toll on your emotions, mental health, physical health and spiritual life, but forgiveness penetrates those areas of darkness and despair with light and hope.
 Forgiveness allows emotional healing, increased intimacy with God, and spiritual freedom.

 The value we place on God’s forgiveness can be best measured by our willingness to forgive others.
 We should forgive those who have wronged us, even if we feel they do not deserve it.
 We didn’t deserve forgiveness, but through the blood and grace of Jesus, we have been set free from our sins.